Veggie13/Genesis1/README.txt

 - On a new project, or whenever there are no scenes created, the user was able to try and make new states, or delete the current scene.
 A crash was occurring on this nonsense event.

+New Features:
+- Implemented a swapping feature to allow a user to move buttons around on the Sound Board.

 Rev 04 Beta
 -----------